Other Articles You May Like

 Many massage therapy schools cover prenatal massage as part of their overall curriculum.
 However, earning prenatal massage certification requires specific training through a certification workshop.
 In addition to class time, students typically must pass a written or hands-on practice exam and, as mentioned above, perform a specific number of prenatal massage hours outside of massage therapy school to complete prenatal massage certification.
 Learn more about massage therapy certification.

-According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, employment of massage therapists, in general, will grow at a much faster than average rate through 2028.
+According to the U.S. Bureau of Labor Statistics’ (BLS) 2020 Occupational Outlook Handbook, employment of massage therapists, in general, will grow at a much faster than average rate through 2029.
 The country’s continued interest in wellness care and the increasing acceptance of massage therapy as a complementary treatment to allopathic medicine will play a significant role in the career outlook for prenatal massage therapists in the coming decade.

 Learn why massage therapy careers are thriving.

 Prenatal Massage Therapy Salary

 According to the BLS, salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 Search salaries for your state here.